 Tip: Visit early morning or later afternoon to avoid large crowds as it will give your kids plenty of time to climb without the rush of other visitors.

 2. Dambulla Cave Temple

 Only a 25min drive from Sigiriya, so you don’t have to worry about children getting restless, Dambulla is famous for its cave temple.
 The Dambulla Cave Temple is the largest cave temple complex in the country; it consists of five caves with around 150 statues and numerous paintings of Lord Buddha.
-The temple dates back to the 1ST century BC, and each king would commission some work for the temple.

 Tip: Go in the late afternoon as it will be a little cooler, and take some spare change because you have to leave your shoes at a little kiosk before entering the temple.

 Anuradhapura is one of the ancient capitals of Sri Lanka, and it is renowned for its well-preserved ruins of the ancient civilisation that dates back to 10th century BC.
 It is also where Buddhism was first introduced to Sri Lanka here in Anuradhapura, making it an important location for Buddhists all over the world.
 While you’re there you must visit the Ruwanwelisaya Stupa, one of the oldest temples in the world, built by King Dutugemunu.

 Tip: Try and visit Ruwanwelisaya in the evening.
 Avoid visiting during a poya day or a weekend, as it can get quite crowded.